California Recount Laws

 Counting method chosen by initiator

 The Secretary of State is charged with developing regulations for recounting votes on each type of voting system used throughout the state.
 See the California Elections Code, Division 15, Chapter, 9, Section 15601.
-Those regulations can be found here.
+The regulations can be found in California Code of Regulations (CCR), Title 2, Division 7, Chapter 8.

 For voter-initiated recounts, the initiator has the authority to choose whether counting shall be conducted by hand or "by means of the voting system used originally."
 See Section 15627.